TSX: LGD

 • Infill and step-out drilling in the Rangefront Zone for resource upgrade and expansion purposes.

-• Targeting of areas of near-surface, above average grade that might favourably impact the first few years of a mining operation.
+• Targeting areas of near-surface, above-average grade that might favourably impact the first few years of a mining operation.
 Target areas included the M, F, and Back Range zones.

 • Amalgamation of zones consisting of two or more small resource pits defined by primarily shallow historical drilling.
 Target areas included the M, F, and Back Range zones.